 Henry M. Walker's wife, Louisa, came from a long line of Chatham Eldridges (a/k/a Eldredges).
 This is the house on Pleasant Street where she was born in 1844.
 I believe that she is one of the women in the older photo, which is probably from around 1880.
 She died in this house in 1918 under the care of her sister, Caroline Ellis, who then owned it.
 The house was a floater house from Nantucket, and is now available as a vacation rental.

 This is where Captain Walker and his wife lived along with two boarders after Captain Walker became a Tampa Bay ship pilot.
 In July, 1900, Captain Walker was found dead in his room here with a bullet hole in his head.
 His friends and associates believed he was murdered.
-I don't believe this house is still standing.
+A very careful observer by the name of Eavan discovered that this house is still standing.

 My great-grandfather, Frederick B. Walker, built this house on Indian Hill (what I call Walker's Key) in 1895.
 In this image from 1900, my great-grandfather is on the right.
 From right to left: my great-grandfather, his wife, Clarissa (Nickerson) Walker, their daughter, Mirella, their son, Albert, their son (my grandfather), Frederick.
 In this house in October, 1900, my great-grandfather was found (much like his father was found) dead, a bullet hole through his head.